Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: System and Model

 where $i=1,2,3$ indexes the three dots comprising each spin qubit, $\hat{n}^D_i=\hat{Q}^D_i/e$ is the total electron number operator for site $i$, and $\hat{c}^D_{i\sigma}$ is the corresponding fermionic annihilation operator for an electron with spin $\sigma$.
 The first term describes on-site Hubbard interactions with strength $U^D$.
 The second term describes intersite Hubbard interactions, which we approximate as being nearest-neighbor-only, with strength $U_C^D$.
 The third term describes the on-site energies $V_i^D$, which are set by the gate voltages.
 The final term represents particle exchange between neighboring lattice sites with amplitude $t^D_{ij}$.
 In this work, we assume $t^D_{12}=t^D_{23}=t$ for simplicity.
 The qubit operation regime is determined by the detuning parameters $\epsilon^D_m = V^D_2 - (V^D_1 + V^D_3)/2 + U^D_C$ and $\epsilon^D = (V^D_1 - V^D_3)/2$.
 For EO qubits, $\epsilon^D=0$.
 For the DFS encoding, $\epsilon^D_m$ is also zero, whereas for the RX regime, $\epsilon^D_m>0$, and larger values correspond to larger charge dipoles.
 Further details on the Fermi-Hubbard model are provided in Appendix~\ref{sec:a_rx}.

 The OCS transmon Hamiltonian $\hat{H}^C$ in the first-quantized form is~\cite{Krantz19}

 where $\hat{n}^C=\hat{Q}^C/(2e)$ is the Cooper-pair number operator, $n^C_g$ is the gate charge determined by an applied gate voltage, and $\hat{\phi}^C$ is the phase across the Josephson junction.
+The superscript $C$ indicates that the operators act on the coupler state.
 Note that we use the single electron (units of $e$) and the superconducting (units of $2e$) convention for spin qubit and coupler degrees of freedom, respectively.
 The inductive energy of the transmon is $E_J$, and its capacitive energy is $E_C=e^2/(2C^C_{\Sigma})$, where the total capacitance $C^C_{\Sigma}$ includes the coupling capacitance to the quantum dots, which may be non-negligible.

 The interaction Hamiltonian can be found by quantizing the entire system as a whole.
 This involves treating quantum dots as a capacitive network of metallic islands~\cite{Wiel02} and extracting the terms that involve both quantum dot and coupler operators.
 When the capacitance to ground dominates the total capacitance for each node, the interaction Hamiltonian approximated to first order is